ADR 0001 - Modular Monolith First

 Implementation notes

-• Create stable core schemas (MessageEvent, Task, ToolCall, AuditEvent, Approval).
+• Create stable core schemas (MessageEvent, Task, ToolCall, AuditEvent, Approval, ErrorDetail).

 • Enforce invariants: trace_id everywhere, append-only audit, idempotency on effectful calls.